native-land-digital/next-nld/README.md

 - Checking and removing duplicate research entries (requires collaboration with research team)
 - Providing more options to react select lists on front page?
 Is it necessary or 50 initial results is enough?
 - Getting language to reload on the current page
+- Avoiding prerendering all the language pages (super unnecessary)

 Aspirational:
+- Adding placenames
+- Adding language games and educational tools for learning territories
 - Adding a new API endpoint that requires API keys
 - Integrating researcher to-do list with the researcher dashboard section
 - Adding ability to load other polygons for researchers to draw with more context (perhaps just changing the underlying Style?)